katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 supported by the language itself.
-I connected this with what I have read previously about joining channels (duh) and started to get strong feelings that this could be something useful when I needed to add concurrency to my Go code.
+I connected this with what I have read previously about joining channels (duh) and started to get strong feelings that this could be something useful when I needed to add concurrency to Go code.

 # Implementing a channel multiplexer

 I went ahead and did the only thing that usually helps me understand something, trying to build it, this is not always possible (sadly =(), but in this case it seemed simple enough.
-I also wanted to give the idea of implementing a generic one a spin.
+I also wanted to give the idea of implementing a generic algorithm in Go a spin.

 You can checkout the code [here](https://github.com/madlambda/spells/tree/master/muxer)